hughjonesd/doctest/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

+Documentation examples and tests share certain features.
+They are both usually self-contained pieces of code.
+They should cover the software’s most important functions and typical uses.
+They should both be simple and clear: complex examples are hard for users to understand, and complex test code can introduce testing bugs.
+This similarity makes it attractive to use “doctests”, which provide both documentation and testing.
+Indeed, several languages, including Python and Rust, have doctests built in.[^1] R also checks for errors in examples when running `R CMD check`.
-Doctests are documentation combined with tests.
-The doctest package helps you write [testthat](https://testthat.r-lib.org/) doctests, by adding tags to your [roxygen](https://roxygen2.r-lib.org/) documentation.

-`R CMD CHECK` already checks examples, but it only confirms that they run.
-Using doctest, you can also make sure that examples do what they are supposed to do.
+The doctest package extends this idea.
+It lets you write [testthat](https://testthat.r-lib.org/) tests, by adding tags to your [roxygen](https://roxygen2.r-lib.org/) documentation.
+So, as well as checking that your examples run, you can also check they do what they are supposed to do.

-The [roxytest](https://mikldk.github.io/roxytest/) package is another way you can write tests in roxygen. doctests aims to be slightly less verbose.

 ## Example